Wrap-up liability insurance can alleviate the liability risks of general contractors and property owners involved in large construction projects.

 What Is the Difference Between a Wrap-Up Policy and Builder’s Risk Insurance?

-Builder’s risk insurance covers the property under construction and the tools and equipment at the job site.
-It does not include commercial general liability (CGL) protection.
-However, CGL can be added to a builder’s risk policy.
-Additionally, as it is included in a wrap-up liability policy, if yours is a large, complex construction project, a standalone builder’s risk policy may be insufficient to cover your risks.
+However, general liability coverage can be added to a builder’s risk policy.
+Additionally, as it is included in a wrap-up liability policy if yours is a large, complex construction project, a standalone builder’s risk policy may be insufficient to cover your risks.

 How to Get Wrap-Up Liability Insurance

-Fill out an online application to get a free quote.
 Our licensed brokers can answer your questions and help you manage your risk to ensure your project has the solid foundation it needs.

 Recent Posts